Table of Contents

 The API has been divided between two Django apps:

-• classifiers - The classifiers app is the main workhorse of the API, providing the database model and the helper functions to upload models, load data, calculate things like accuracy and make predictions.
-This is a completely independent app and can easily be integrated into another Django project without breaking things (as long as the dependencies are met).
+classifiers- Theclassifiersapp is the main workhorse of the API, providing the database model and the helper functions to upload models, load data, calculate things like accuracy and make predictions.
+This is a completely independent app and can easily be integrated into another Django project without breaking things (as long as the dependencies are met).api- Theapiapp contains all the endpoints that a user of the API can use.
+It relies onclassifiersto do its work.

 Requirements